cdklabs/cdk-monitoring-constructs/API.md

 - *Type:* aws-cdk-lib.Duration
 - *Default:* 60 seconds

-The maximum time in seconds that the composite alarm waits after suppressor alarm goes out of the ALARM state.
+The maximum duration that the composite alarm waits after suppressor alarm goes out of the ALARM state.

 After this time, the composite alarm performs its actions.